oils-for-unix/oils/doc/idioms.md

 ### Does a Builtin Or External Command Succeed?

-These idioms are OK in both shell and Oil:
+These idioms are OK in both shell and YSH:

     if ! cp foo /tmp {
       echo 'error copying'  # any non-zero status